-REPROCESSING OF REUSABLE INSTRUMENTS

-General Information of all Instruments:
+REPROCESSING OF REUSABLE INSTRUMENTS General Information of all Instruments:

 - Point-of-Use Processing: To facilitate cleaning, instruments should be cleaned initially directly after use in order to facilitate more effective subsequent cleaning steps.
 Place instruments in a tray and cover with a wet towel to prevent drying. - The cleaning process is the first step in effectively reprocessing reusable instruments.
-Adequate sterilization depends on thoroughness of cleaning.
-All reusable instruments that have been taken into a sterile surgical field must be decontaminated and cleaned using established hospital methods before sterilization and reintroduction into the sterile surgical field. - The cleaning and sterilization processes in this IFU have been validated and demonstrate that soil and contaminants have been removed leaving the devices effectively free of viable microorganisms. - It is recommended that all new relevant clinical practice guidelines be followed as per the CDC guidance, "Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008." - It is recommended to rinse the device components with water that meets specifications for AAMI TIR34 "Water for the reprocessing of medical devices, 2014" for example, DI/RO water. - The validated cleaning and sterilization reprocessing steps provided in these instructions are considered recommended guidelines.
-The user is ultimately responsible for verifying adequate cleanliness of the devices.
-Any reprocessing methods used aside from those recommended for Alphatec Spine devices should be validated by the user prior to implementation. - Equipment, materials, and personnel differ between hospitals; therefore, validation and routine monitoring of the process are normally required at a reprocessing facility.
+Adequate sterilization depends on thoroughness of cleaning. - The cleaning and sterilization processes in this IFU have been validated and demonstrate that soil and contaminants have been removed leaving the devices effectively free of viable microorgansims. - It is recommended that all new relevant clinical practice guidelines be followed as per the CDC guidance, "Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008." - It is recommended to rinse the device components with water that meets specifications for AAMI TIR34 "Water for the reprocessing of medical devices, 2014" for example, DI/RO water.